bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/README.md

 "01,02,03,04,05,06,07,08,0B,0D,0F,0C,12,13,11,15,16 ,17,18,00,24,25,26,27,28,29,2A,2B,19,1B,1C,1D,1E,2 0,21,22,23,09,2C,2D,2E,2F,30,31,01,03,00,00,00,00, 00,00,00,00,00,00,00,00,"

-and it must be changed to:
+for my car, I had to change it to:

 "01,02,03,04,05,06,07,08,0A,22,21,1F,20,1A,1D,15,16,17,18,19,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,01,02,00,00,00,00,00,00,00,00,00,00,00,00,"